SnowyGuyCODE/json2anki/README.md

 # json2anki

-Originally designed for the completely free [Vocab](https://chromewebstore.google.com/detail/vocab/okfkeagmfgmcmfomlifdoojmidpmjnai) translation extension.
+Originally designed for the completely free and **highly legendary** [Vocab](https://chromewebstore.google.com/detail/vocab/okfkeagmfgmcmfomlifdoojmidpmjnai) translation extension.
 This is intended for eventual [Anki](https://apps.ankiweb.net/) usage.

 It was definitely one of the simpler little projects I had worked on.